Toledo visits Central Michigan after Bass' 40-point showing

 Toledo Rockets (23-6, 14-2 MAC) at Central Michigan Chippewas (10-19, 5-11 MAC)

+The Chippewas are 6-7 on their home court.
+Central Michigan has a 4-13 record in games decided by at least 10 points.

-The Rockets are 14-2 against MAC opponents.
-Toledo is 2-0 in games decided by less than 4 points.
+The Rockets are 14-2 in conference matchups.
+Toledo ranks sixth in the MAC with 23.1 defensive rebounds per game led by Setric Millner Jr. averaging 4.7.

 TOP PERFORMERS: Brian Taylor is averaging 14.7 points and 6.3 rebounds for the Chippewas.
-Bass is averaging 12.2 points over the last 10 games for Central Michigan.
+Bass is averaging 1.7 made 3-pointers over the last 10 games for Central Michigan.

 Rayj Dennis is averaging 18.9 points and 5.8 assists for the Rockets.
-JT Shumate is averaging 16.2 points and 5.4 rebounds while shooting 52.4% over the last 10 games for Toledo.
+JT Shumate is averaging 16.2 points and 5.4 rebounds over the last 10 games for Toledo.

 LAST 10 GAMES: Chippewas: 3-7, averaging 62.7 points, 29.7 rebounds, 10.4 assists, 5.5 steals and 3.7 blocks per game while shooting 41.5% from the field.
 Their opponents have averaged 73.9 points per game.